 7.8.4.
-Off-road Lighting.
+Non-Road Lighting.

-7.8.4.1.
-Generally.
+- 7.8.4.1.

-- 1. Fixtures must be mounted in such a manner that their cones of light are directed down or toward a surface. - 2.
-Spillover of lighting to adjacent properties shall not exceed 0.50 footcandle measured at any point 10 feet beyond a property line. - 3.
-No outdoor lighting shall be directed towards any adjacent residential use or public road. - 7.8.4.2.
 Pedestrian Way, Loading and Service Illumination.
-All lamps (bulbs) and light sources designated for pedestrian use, loading or service shall be recessed into any canopy structure, unless a suitable alternative is submitted for approval; provided, however that fully shielded, decorative lamps housing an incandescent lamp of 160W or less for hanging under portals are exempted. - 7.8.4.3.
+Fully shielded decorative lamps housing an incandescent lamp of 160W or less for hanging under portals are permitted for pedestrian use, loading or service illumination.
+All other lamps (bulbs) and light sources designated for pedestrian use, loading or service illumination shall be recessed into any canopy structure, unless a suitable alternative is submitted to and approved by the Administrator. - 7.8.4.2.
 Building Illumination.
-If there is no spill over beyond the building façade, building facades within nonresidential districts may be illuminated with: - 1.
-Ground flood lamps installed close to the structure; and - 2.
-Wall mounted flood lamps shielded so that the light source is not visible. - 7.8.4.4.
+So that there is no spillover beyond the building façade, building facades within nonresidential districts may be illuminated with: - 1.
+Ground flood lamps installed close to the structure; or - 2.
+Wall mounted flood lamps shielded so that the light source is not visible. - 7.8.4.3.
 Outdoor Storage, Display and Recreational Facilities.
-Automatic timing devices may be required for such uses to turn off lighting at specified hours.
-Control of the distribution of illumination for outdoor recreation areas, outdoor storage areas or outdoor display of merchandise may be subject to additional submittal requirements. - 7.8.4.5.
+Control of the distribution of illumination for outdoor recreation areas, outdoor storage areas or outdoor display of merchandise shall be subject to installation of automatic timing devices to turn off lighting between specified hours.

+- 7.8.4.4.
 Recreational Facilities.
-Any light source permitted by this section may be used for lighting of outdoor recreational facilities (public or private), such as, but not limited to, football fields, soccer fields, baseball fields, softball fields, tennis courts, auto racetracks, horse racetracks, or show arenas, consistent with the illumination standards specified in Table 7-4 provided that all of the following conditions are met: - 1.
-All fixtures used for event lighting shall be fully shielded, or shall be designed or provided with sharp cut-off capability, in order to minimize up-light, spill light, and glare; and - 2.
-The Administrator, Planning Commission or Board may set reasonable hours of operation on outside recreational facilities.
+Any light source permitted by this section, that complies with height restrictions as specified in the applicable zoning district, may be used for lighting of outdoor recreational facilities (public or private), such as, but not limited to, football fields, soccer fields, baseball fields, softball fields, tennis courts, auto racetracks, horse racetracks, or show arenas, consistent with the illumination standards specified in Table 7-4, provided that all fixtures used for event lighting shall be fully shielded, or shall be designed or provided with sharp cut-off capability. - 7.8.4.5.
+Laser and search lights.
+Whether stationary or sweeping, laser-source lights and search lights are prohibited for all but emergency purposes. - 7.8.4.6.
+Moving lights.
+Flashing, flickering, strobing, moving or otherwise animated lighting shall not be used other than for seasonal holiday lighting. - 7.8.4.7.
+Mercury vapor and low pressure sodium lighting.
+The installation and use of mercury vapor or low pressure sodium lighting is prohibited.

-3. All recreational outdoor lighting shall comply with height restrictions as specified in the applicable zoning district.